Where will Tom Brady land? Bucs are faves and front-runners - WHIZ News

 LOS ANGELES CHARGERS (3/2)

-The Chargers have moved on from Philip Rivers and are going into their new stadium with the Rams in Inglewood, California.
-Since moving to Los Angeles, the Chargers have struggled to make a footprint in Los Angeles and need a big splash in order to sell seats, especially when visiting teams had a huge advantage because LA played in the tiny confines of Dignity Health Sports Park.
+The Chargers moved on from Philip Rivers and are going into their new stadium with the Rams in Inglewood, California.
+Since moving to Los Angeles, the Chargers have struggled to make a footprint in Los Angeles and need a big splash in order to sell seats, especially when visiting teams had a huge advantage because LA played in a tiny soccer stadium.

 Los Angeles might have the most attractive set of skill players of the teams vying for Brady.
 Keenan Allen and Mike Williams each topped 1,000 yards receiving, while Austin Ekeler is one of the more versatile running backs in the league.
 Tight end Hunter Henry also was a dependable safety net for Rivers.
 The biggest question is the offensive line, which isn’t conducive to a not-so-mobile quarterback.